nsubordin81/coding-scratch/data_science_fundamentals/deliberate_practice_data_sci.md

+## and here is the new plan which contains a detailed outline of what I need to learn:

+You're absolutely right - I completely underestimated the complexity and created an unrealistic timeline.
+Let me break this down into much smaller, actually achievable micro-skills that build toward your goal.
+Realistic Micro-Skills Decomposition
+Month 1: Basic 3D Literacy
+Week 1-2: Single Object Mastery

+Model ONE simple geometric object (like a bedside table or wall panel) Learn UV unwrapping for that one object
+Apply one material/texture
+Export to React Three Fiber
+Make it clickable (console.log when clicked)

+Week 3-4: Object Variations

+Create 3 variations of the same object type
+Practice the pipeline: model → UV → texture → export → implement
+Time yourself - this should get faster with repetition

+Month 2: Environment Building Blocks
+Week 5-6: Wall/Floor Systems

+Model modular wall pieces that connect
+Learn to texture them with tiling materials
+Create a basic "room" from these pieces in Blender Import the room as a single scene

+Week 7-8: Lighting Fundamentals

+Add basic lighting to your room in React Three Fiber Experiment with mood (harsh fluorescent vs warm vs emergency lighting) Learn to bake lighting in Blender vs real-time lighting

+Month 3: Basic Interactivity
+Week 9-10: First-Person Camera

+Implement basic first-person controls (look around, no movement yet) Position camera at "bed level" in your room
+Add mouse sensitivity controls

+Week 11-12: Simple Movement

+Add WASD movement (or touch controls for mobile)
+Add collision detection with your room walls
+Constrain movement to realistic human speed/physics

+Month 4: Atmosphere Building
+Week 13-14: Audio Integration

+Add ambient ship sounds (humming, air circulation) Learn to trigger audio on interactions
+Add simple footstep sounds

+Week 15-16: Your First "Story Beat"

+Player wakes up (fade from black)
+Can look around the room
+Can click on 2-3 objects (bed, door, personal item) Each click shows a simple text overlay
+Can walk to the door (but not through it yet)

+Breaking Down "Story Beat" Complexity
+You're right that a full story beat is massive.
+Let's make it tiny:
+Micro Story Beat: "Conscious"
+Scope: Player opens eyes in a bed, can look around a 10x10 room with 5 objects Required Skills:

+One bed model
+Four wall models with simple textures
+Basic first-person camera
+Five clickable objects with text responses
+Fade-in effect

+Time estimate: 8-10 weeks of part-time work, not 3 weeks Even Smaller: "Awareness"
+Scope: Player's view fades from black, can look around (no movement), clicking space shows "I'm awake" text Required Skills:

+Camera positioned in bed
+Look controls
+Fade effect
+One text interaction

+Time estimate: 2-3 weeks
+Deliberate Practice Structure (Revised)
+Weekly Challenges (2-3 hours max)
+Instead of "complete story beats," focus on component skills:

+Week 1: Model a simple rectangular bedframe in under 2 hours Week 2: UV unwrap and texture that bedframe in under 1 hour Week 3: Import bedframe to React Three Fiber and make it clickable Week 4: Model a simple wall panel that tiles seamlessly Week 5: Create a 4-wall room using your panel system Week 6: Add basic lighting that makes the room feel atmospheric

+Skill Building Progression
+Month 1 Goal: Can create simple geometric furniture and rooms Month 2 Goal: Can light and texture environments to feel atmospheric Month 3 Goal: Can implement basic first-person navigation Month 4 Goal: Can create one complete micro-interaction (wake up, look around, click something) Managing the Environment Modeling Gap
+Since you haven't done Grant Abbott's environment course:
+Simplified Learning Path:

+Start with kit-bashing (combining simple shapes) rather than detailed modeling Use reference images but don't aim for photorealism Focus on "readable" shapes rather than detailed textures Build modular pieces that can be reused

+Week-by-week Environment Skills:

+Week 1: Make basic shapes (cubes, cylinders) look like furniture Week 2: Learn to duplicate and arrange objects into scenes Week 3: Practice making things look "sci-fi" with simple material choices Week 4: Create your first complete small room

+Reality Check: Timeline Adjustment
+Realistic 6-Month Breakdown:

+Months 1-2: Basic 3D modeling and texturing skills Months 3-4: Environment creation and lighting
+Months 5-6: Interactive systems and simple narrative elements

+Your First Playable Moment (realistic target: Month 6):

+Player wakes up in a simple but atmospheric room
+Can look around and walk around
+Can interact with 3-4 objects
+Each interaction reveals a small piece of story
+Takes 2-3 minutes to experience fully

+Constraint-Based Practice
+To avoid overwhelm, add artificial constraints:
+Modeling Constraints:

+No object can take more than 1 hour to model
+Maximum 5 objects per scene
+All textures must be simple materials, no complex painted textures

+Technical Constraints:

+Must work on mobile
+Maximum 5MB total asset size
+Must maintain 30+ FPS

+Story Constraints:

+No dialogue, only environmental storytelling
+Maximum 3 interactions per scene
+Each interaction must be understandable without explanation

+This approach builds your skills incrementally while keeping scope manageable.
+Each week you complete something, which maintains motivation and gives you concrete evidence of progress.
+Does this feel more realistic given your time constraints and current skill level?

+## this is the original response which contains a lot of good micro skills, but the plan wasn't as well outlined

 Perfect!
 This context reveals exactly the kinds of skills that need deliberate practice structure.
 Let me map your technical gaps onto a deliberate practice framework.

 ## Micro-Skills Breakdown for AI Engineering